San Diego State visits Wyoming following Ike’s 23-point game | WTOP News

 Laramie, Wyoming; Monday, 9 p.m.
 EST

-BOTTOM LINE: Wyoming hosts the San Diego State Aztecs after Graham Ike scored 23 points in Wyoming’s 74-61 win over the Nevada Wolf Pack.
+BOTTOM LINE: Wyoming takes on the San Diego State Aztecs after Graham Ike scored 23 points in Wyoming’s 74-61 victory over the Nevada Wolf Pack.

-The Cowboys are 13-0 in home games.
-Wyoming ranks ninth in the MWC with 6.6 offensive rebounds per game led by Ike averaging 2.7.
+The Cowboys have gone 13-0 in home games.
+Wyoming is second in the MWC in rebounding averaging 33.0 rebounds.
+Ike leads the Cowboys with 9.8 boards.

 The Aztecs have gone 10-4 against MWC opponents.
-San Diego State scores 65.6 points while outscoring opponents by 8.7 points per game.
+San Diego State has a 2-2 record in one-possession games.

+The Cowboys and Aztecs meet Monday for the first time in conference play this season.

-TOP PERFORMERS: Drake Jeffries is shooting 42.9% from beyond the arc with 2.9 made 3-pointers per game for the Cowboys, while averaging 10.7 points and 5.4 rebounds.
-Hunter Maldonado is averaging 13.3 points and 3.4 assists over the past 10 games for Wyoming.
+TOP PERFORMERS: Ike is averaging 20.7 points and 9.8 rebounds for the Cowboys.
+Drake Jeffries is averaging 1.3 made 3-pointers over the last 10 games for Wyoming.

-Matt Bradley is averaging 16.7 points for the Aztecs.
-Keshad Johnson is averaging 6.5 points over the last 10 games for San Diego State.
+Matt Bradley is shooting 41.7% from beyond the arc with 1.8 made 3-pointers per game for the Aztecs, while averaging 16.7 points.
+Keshad Johnson is shooting 62.3% and averaging 6.5 points over the past 10 games for San Diego State.

 LAST 10 GAMES: Cowboys: 8-2, averaging 67.8 points, 33.5 rebounds, 11.4 assists, 4.1 steals and 2.3 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 64.2 points per game.